albar965/littlexpconnect/README.txt

 Prepar3D and X-Plane.

 This plugin is only useful for X-Plane and is available for Windows, macOS and Linux (all 64 bit only).
-Only tested on X-Plane 11.
+Tested on X-Plane 11 and 12.

 Issues can be submitted at https://github.com/albar965/littlenavmap/issues .